-EVERY MOMENT DURING A GAME WHERE YOU ARE FOCUSING ON THE OPPONENT AND HOW GOOD YOU THINK HE IS, IS A MOMENT THAT'S WASTED, A MOMENT WHERE YOU'RE HANDICAPPING YOURSELF, A MOMENT WHEN YOU WILL PLAY BELOW YOUR ABILITY!
+EVERY MOMENT DURING A MEET/EVENT WHERE YOU ARE FOCUSING ON THE OPPONENT AND HOW GOOD YOU THINK HE/SHE IS, IS A MOMENT THAT'S WASTED, A MOMENT WHERE YOU'RE HANDICAPPING YOURSELF, A MOMENT WHEN YOU WILL COMPETE BELOW YOUR ABILITY!

-If you spend time worrying about an opponent, then you are robbing yourself of your speed, confidence, reflexes and skills!
-How good your opponent is on paper, the kind of buildup your coach or others may have given him, his reputation, etc. are all totally irrelevant to whether you'll play the way you're capable of.
-You want your energy and focus on YOU, on your game and not on THEM!
-Yes, it's occasionally useful to have some scouting info on your opponent and his tendencies.
-However, getting too caught up in that information will most often psych you and your teammates out.
-Stay centered!
+If you spend time worrying about an opponent, then you are robbing yourself of your speed, confidence and skills!
+How good your opponent is on paper, the kind of buildup your coach or others may have given him/her, their reputation, etc. are all totally irrelevant to whether you'll compete the way you're capable of.
+You want your energy and focus on YOU, on your own performance and not on THEM!
+Yes, it may occasionally be useful to have some scouting info on your opponent and his/her tendencies.
+However, getting too caught up in that information will most often psych you out.
+Stay inside yourself.
 Focus on YOU!

-Exercise: Practice focusing on YOU in practice.
+Practice focusing on YOU in practice.
 During drills and practices be alert to whenever your focus of concentration drifts to a teammate, the coach or someone watching.
 Immediately catch yourself and return your focus to what YOU are doing, to YOUR job right at the moment.
-If you find that you are focusing on a teammate and comparing yourself.
-Quickly interrupt this focus and bring yourself back to YOU.
-Try to get in the habit of immediately catching yourself the instant you drift away from YOU and then quickly coming back.
+If you find that you are focusing on a teammate and comparing yourself, then quickly interrupt this focus and bring yourself back to YOU.
+Try to get in the habit of immediately catching yourself the instant you drift away from YOU and what you're doing and then quickly coming back.
 The more that you work on this in practice, the easier it will be for you to stay inside yourself in pressured situations.
-Understand that when I say just focus on YOU, I am NOT telling you that you can't focus on your opponent when you're supposed to be guarding him.
-In those situations, you are supposed to have some of your concentration on him physically.
+Understand that when I say just focus on YOU, I am NOT telling you that you can't focus on your opponent when it's relevant.
+In those situations, depending upon your event, it may be helpful to have some of your concentration on them physically.
+However, more often times than not, your concentration should mainly be on your own performance and what you do.